reddit/baseplate.py/docs/diagnostics.rst

 ---------

-To actually do something with all these spans, Baseplate provides observer interfaces which recieve notification of events happening in the application via calls to various methods.
+To actually do something with all these spans, Baseplate provides observer interfaces which receive notification of events happening in the application via calls to various methods.

 The base type of observer is :py:class:`~baseplate.core.BaseplateObserver`